Risk-averse optimal control of random elliptic variational inequalities: Stationarity conditions

-see \cref{rem:unabletoshow}.
+see Remark \ref{rem:unabletoshow}.
 This is why we added the adjective `weak' to refer to the system. \item We have not been able to relate the adjoint $p^*$ with the control $u^*$ nor $\pi^*$.
-This is why we have presented the system \eqref{eq:eaWeakStationarity} as our main result where such a relationship between the adjoint and control is available. \item Taking a cue from \cref{lem:qtauEqualsPTauPiTau}, we would ideally like to identify as $q^*$ with $p^*\pi^*$; this is a major issue.
-We show in \cref{prop:identification} that this identification does hold in certain circumstances.

-\item Regarding relations such as \eqref{eq:TT}, we cannot say anything about the duality products in an a.s. sense (i.e., without the expectation present) because we do not have the desired convergences of elements such as $\lambda_\tau^*(\omega)$ and $p_\tau^*(\omega)$ for fixed $\omega$. \item If \eqref{ass:furtherRestrictionOnPq} is not available, we do not get \eqref{eq:zetaP}--\eqref{eq:TT} (but the remaining statements still hold).
-This is essentially because we need the estimate \eqref{eq:lambdaPBound} and we have it under \eqref{ass:furtherRestrictionOnPq} as it implies that \cref{lem:tildePGeqTwo} is applicable, which yields $\tilde p \geq 2$. \end{enumerate} \begin{proof} The proof is in part similar to that of \cite[Theorem 3.4]{MR2822818} but more delicate due to the low regularity convergence results.
+This is why we have presented the system \eqref{eq:eaWeakStationarity} as our main result where such a relationship between the adjoint and control is available. \item Taking a cue from Lemma \ref{lem:qtauEqualsPTauPiTau}, we would ideally like to identify as $q^*$ with $p^*\pi^*$; this is a major issue.
+We show in Proposition \ref{prop:identification} that this identification does hold in certain circumstances. \item Regarding relations such as \eqref{eq:TT}, we cannot say anything about the duality products in an a.s. sense (i.e., without the expectation present) because we do not have the desired convergences of elements such as $\lambda_\tau^*(\omega)$ and $p_\tau^*(\omega)$ for fixed $\omega$. \item If \eqref{ass:furtherRestrictionOnPq} is not available, we do not get \eqref{eq:zetaP}--\eqref{eq:TT} (but the remaining statements still hold).
+This is essentially because we need the estimate \eqref{eq:lambdaPBound} and we have it under \eqref{ass:furtherRestrictionOnPq} as it implies that Lemma \ref{lem:tildePGeqTwo} is applicable, which yields $\tilde p \geq 2$. \end{enumerate} \begin{proof}[Proof of Proposition \ref{thm:ss}] The proof is in part similar to that of \cite[Theorem 3.4]{MR2822818} but more delicate due to the low regularity convergence results.